 - Click Advanced to configure Advanced scheduler options.

-- If you are on a pro plan, you are also able to set the scheduler to run in high speed mode, to read more about high speed mode, visit here.
+- If you are on a pro plan, you are also able to set the scheduler to run in Turbo mode.

 - Save your scheduler by clicking Create.